mayank0405/implications_of_covid_19/ANALYSIS.md

 ❗ **Insight -** <font size = "3">Here we find out the percentage increase in number of confirmed cases on a monthly basis.
 Since we have no data for 8th month so we can’t find out the percentage increase for the 7th month.</font>

-### Per Day Percentage Increase in number of active cases:-
+### :bangbang: Per Day Percentage Increase in number of active cases:-
 ````sql
 with  cte  as  (
 select  Date, Confirmed, New_cases, Confirmed  +  lead(New_cases,1)  over(order  by  Date)  as  Next_Day_Cases